stephen-bunn/facelift/docs/source/usage/detecting-faces.rst

 The included model is not as heavily trained as the :class:`~.detect.PartialFaceDetector` so you may see some inconsistencies between the two detectors.
-Regardless, with the inclusion of the :attr:`~.types.FaceFeature.FOREHEAD` feature, we get another dimension to work with that may be valuable for your use case.
+Regardless, with the inclusion of the :attr:`~.types.FaceFeature.FOREHEAD` feature, you get another dimension to work with that may be valuable for your use case.